 Your stores should maintain the same atmosphere for long enough to become familiar, but not too long that it becomes stale.
 That means they should also use the same lighting.
 You should also align your decor with your strategies.
-When your approach changes, so to should your decor.

 Other ways you can ensure consistency around your in-store decor is to employ the same architectural firm to provide a CAD drawing of every store and use the same shopfitters where possible.